prithvish-doshi-17/MyDollarBot-BOTGo/README.md

 ![Fork](https://img.shields.io/github/forks/deekay2310/MyDollarBot?style=social)
 <hr>

-## About TrackMyDollar
+## About MyExpenseBot(Based on Phase 2 and 3)

-TrackMyDollar is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle
+MyExpenseBot is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle
 With simple commands, this bot allows you to:
 - Add/Record a new spending
 - Show the sum of your expenditure for the current day/month
 - Display your spending history
 - Clear/Erase all your records
-- Edit/Change any spending details if you wish to
+- Edit/Change any spending details if you wish to -Recurring expense:

-## What's new?
-(From Phase 2 to Phase 3)

-- Recurring expense:
   Add a recurring expense that adds a certain amount every month to the user's spending, for any given category.

-- Custom category:
+-Custom category:
   User can add a new category and delete an existing category as per the needs

-- Budgeting:
+-Budgeting:
-  User can see the budget value for the total expense and/or for each of the existing categories in the /display function
+  User can see the budget value for the total expense and/or for each of the existing categories in the /display function -Better visualization:

-- Better visualization:
   Added pie charts, bar graphs with and without budget lines for the user to have a look at the spending history in a better manner
-  Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history
+  Added bar graph in the /history command to see spending across different categories User can see the daily and monthly expenses for spending history.

-- Deployment on GCP (the bot is now available, and can be used on any device by searching for @testforbudgetmanagerbot on Telegram)
+-Deployment on GCP (the bot is now available, and can be used on any device by searching for @testforbudgetmanagerbot on Telegram)

+## What's new?
+(From Phase 3 to Phase 4)
+The new design of the Telegram Bot resolves the issues of the Phase 3 -Income Feature and Cash Flow graphs- Users can add income of the user as the telegram bot is used for storing the daily expenses.
+Graphs are implemented for tracking income.
+-Pdf Feature- User can record his/her income and daily expenses in a pdf format.
+-Add Calender Feature- Users can store the input date of their income and expenses -Edit Calender Feature-Users can edit the input date entered in future.
+-Display summary of expenses (category-wise, duration-wise) in sorted (descending) order.
+-Support for other currencies- users can choose their choice of currency for conversion(edit/update in the history) for any transaction.

 ## What more can be done?
 Please refer to the issue list available [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
 Please refer to the MyDollarBot project present [here](https://github.com/prithvish-doshi-17/MyDollarBot-BOTGo/projects) to have a look at the tasks to be done, tasks currently in progress and tasks already done.